datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/fiscaldata-api.md

 ## Endpoints
 The table below shows a list of endpoints available to connect within the DataDistillr application.
 If you need to connect to any endpoints not listed in the table below, please use the [Custom API](custom-apis.md) Form.

+There are a total of 80 endpoints.
 Many datasets are associated with only one data table, and thus, one API endpoint.
 There are some datasets comprised of more than one data table, and therefore have more than one endpoint.

 Note that every API URL begins with the base URL: